-EFRAG European Sustainability Reporting Standards
+What are the EFRAG European Sustainability Reporting Standards?

 Every organization that strives to build and maintain ESG maturity needs to be familiar with the EFRAG ESG standards.
-Are you and your organization ready?

 The foundation for the first set of European Sustainability Reporting Standards (ESRSs) from the European Financial Reporting Advisory Group (EFRAG) was set in April 2021, with the European Commission’s acceptance of a proposal for a Corporate Sustainability Reporting Directive (CSRD) revising the Non-Financial Reporting Directive (NFRD).
 In a letter dated May 12, 2021, EU Commissioner Mairead McGuinness formally requested that EFRAG develop ESG standards under the CSRD.